 Sony’s A1 has the advantage here, in that its motion-processing is pretty much flawless.
 The Sony is more dynamic too, using some clever processing to add greater punch to the panel (also supplied by LG).
 But it’s worth remembering the Sony has always been and continues to be a good deal more expensive.

 With only so much 4K HDR content out there, you’re likely to be watching 1080p shows and movies much of the time - the LG handles these admirably.

 Contrast is once again the standout element, but the B7 also digs up loads of fine detail, defining edges crisply without over-sharpening or exaggerating.

 It’s a very natural picture all round, in fact.
 You never get the sense that what you’re watching is anything but precisely what was intended.

 With TruMotion switched off, you’re never made aware of what the TV is up to, which can happen with traditional LCDs as they raise and lower a backlight to make the most of each scene.
 There’s nothing to distract you when watching the B7, so you find yourself entirely engrossed in the picture.

 If you still watch DVDs, you’ll be pleased to hear the LG B7 does a quite astonishing job with standard-def content.
 The picture is detailed, balanced and clean, to the extent that it’s hard to believe how much of what you’re watching is being made up by the screen.
-From what we’ve seen, no other 4K TV (barring other 2017 LG OLEDs) is as good with SD content as the B7.
+No other 2017 4K TV (barring other LG OLEDs) is as good with SD content as the B7.

 LG knocks it out of the park in terms of its gaming performance too.
 Not only do you get the same excellent contrast, crisp definition, fine detail and balanced colours seen elsewhere, there’s practically no input lag.